Vespers: Origins

 From the time of the early Church, the practice of seven fixed prayer times have been taught; in Apostolic Tradition, Hippolytus instructed Christians to pray seven times a day "on rising, at the lighting of the evening lamp, at bedtime, at midnight" and "the third, sixth and ninth hours of the day, being hours associated with Christ's Passion."

 Before the fourth century allusions to the evening prayer are found in the earlier Fathers, Clement I of Rome (Clemens Romanus), St. Ignatius, Clement of Alexandria, Tertullian, Origen, the Canons of St. Hippolytus, St. Cyprian.
 Vespers is, therefore, together with Vigil, the most ancient Office known in the Church.

 The Rule of St. Benedict was written about 530–43.
 A much earlier evening Office corresponds to both Vespers and Compline.
 Its name varies.
 John Cassian calls it Vespertina synaxis, or Vespertina solemnitas.
 Benedict used the name vespera which has prevailed, whence the French word vêpres and the English vespers.
 The name, however, by which it was most widely known during that period was Lucernalis or Lucernaria hora.
 It was so called because at this hour candles were lit, not only to give light, but also for symbolical purposes.
-The "Peregrinatio", the date of which is probably the 4th century, gives the liturgical order as practised at Jerusalem.
+The eregrinatio, the date of which is probably the 4th century, gives the liturgical order as practised at Jerusalem.
 The author states that this Office took place at the tenth hour (four o'clock in the evening); it is really the Office des lumières, i.e. of the lights; it was celebrated in the Church of the Holy Sepulchre; all the lamps and torches of the church were lighted, making, as the author says, "an infinite light".
 In the "Antiphonary of Bangor", an Irish document of the 6th century, Vespers are called hora duodecima, which corresponds to six o'clock in the evening, or hora incensi, or again ad cereum benedicendum.